usgin/usgin-geoportal-specs/README.md

 ##The USGIN ISO 19115 Profile for Geoportal-Server

-After the geoportal has been successfuly setup and is running, you are ready to add new profiles.
+After the geoportal has been successfully setup and is running, you are ready to add new profiles.
 The items available through this package (repository) are the USGIN 19115 profile, and the CSDGM FGDC to ISO 19115 XSLT.

 ###Getting USGIN 19115 Set Up